JunaidKhan444/Task-Manager/README.md

 ## 🤝 Contributing

 Contributions are wholeheartedly welcomed!
-To contribute to the Task Manager, follow these steps:
+To contribute to the TaskForge API, follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b my-feature`.